 - Don’t worry, be happy.
 In other words, try to decrease your overall stress level.
 Sure, it’s easier said than done, but go with what works for you.
 Listen to some calming music, exercise or explore a new hobby.
 Many times, this extra activity helps make your body “forget” about that upcoming meal.

 So “hangry” is a real thing, after all!
 Health-related news like this always brings a new perspective on the human body – how it works, why certain things happen and more.
-Urgent Care Extra knows how the body works, too.
+Banner Urgent Care knows how the body works, too.
 In fact, our doctors, nurses and medical staff can help you with a nagging injury, illness or even with a regularly scheduled health checkup plan!

 We have walk-in medical clinics all over the Las Vegas and Phoenix metro areas.
 Check out our clinic locations and stop in today!
 For more information about Banner Urgent Care, call our main office at (480) 988-9108.
 Thanks for stopping by the Banner Urgent Care blog!